 St. Augustine's history makes it a national treasure, an ideal vacation destination, and a comfortable place to call home.
 Most of us who live here are delighted that other people enjoy our town and all the great things to do and places to eat while visiting the nation's oldest city!

-3. And finally, for those who enjoy a morning walk, the Dr. Robert B. Hayling Freedom Park in Lincolnville offers views of the Matanzas through the Freedom Chimes.
+And finally, for those who enjoy a morning walk, the Dr. Robert B. Hayling Freedom Park in Lincolnville offers views of the Matanzas through the Freedom Chimes.
 In fact, the cover photo is of sunrise, taken next to the chimes.

 Grab Coffee and a Pastry